If you’ve been to the Health, Counselling and Disability Service before, you might have noticed we have various pamphlets and handouts on the walls.

 Online CBT Programs – CBT (cognitive behavioural therapy) is a style of therapy that looks at how our thoughts and beliefs shape our emotional experiences.
 It is one of the most widely tested and supported models of psychotherapy.
 CBT lends itself well to being adapted to online programs, so there are quite a few websites in Australia where you can do an online version of CBT for free or very low cost.
 We’ve collated some of those websites in this handout.
 Useful if you are looking for therapeutic options for addressing common mental health conditions like depression or anxiety.

-Digital services for your mental health – The internet has opened up many alternative avenues to get support from chat services, forums, online courses, community sites, crisis response services, mobile apps, and online therapy.
+Digital resources for your mental health – The internet has opened up many alternative avenues to get support from chat services, forums, online courses, community sites, crisis response services, mobile apps, and online therapy.
 We try to keep a track of some of the main ones so you don’t have to.
 This handout contains links to a range of different online supports.

 Helpful Services in the Community – Over time we learn about different services in the local community that have been valuable to students in addressing legal, safety, health, mental health, food and employment challenges.
 We keep them documented in this handout.